 Estrogen dominance presents itself in two ways:

 Estrogen is the common term applied to a group of ovarian hormones, or the primary group of female sex hormones.
-Estrogens promote the development of female sexual characteristics (such as the breasts, ovaries, cervix, and fallopian tubes) and are involved in menstruation.
+Estrogens promote the development of female sexual characteristics, such as the breasts, ovaries, cervix, and fallopian tubes, and are involved in menstruation.
 That is, estrogen causes the lining of the uterus to thicken and build up each month until it is released as a period.
 In addition, estrogen nourishes and protects the body in different ways.
-It helps to strengthen bones, maintain cholesterol levels, and nourish the skin, hair and brains.
+It helps to strengthen bones, maintain cholesterol levels, and nourish the skin, hair, and brain.

 - Missed or irregular periods

 - Swollen or fibrocystic breasts

 How Can I Get My Estrogen Dominance Under Control?

 If estrogen dominance, or any of the above symptoms, is causing you a major inconvenience, then you should seek for the help of a qualified healthcare professional.

 Doctors can perform tests to diagnose your symptoms and ensure there are no other serious complications.
 However, there are a few tips that can help relieve some of the minor symptoms.
 The first is to get in shape; the body needs to be healthy in order to have the best chance of maintaining stable hormonal levels.
 In addition to healthy choices, there are a range of pharmaceutical and alternative medicine remedies that can help to reduce estrogen dominance.
 Some remedies will often target the issue of hormonal imbalance and prove effective in dealing with the consequences of estrogen imbalance.